peter88213/novxlib-docs/source/creator.rst

 .. admonition:: <creator>

    Purpose
-      Defines the creator of a comment.
+      Defines the creator of the comment.

    Content
       Plain text